mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/release-notes/index.md

 ## New Features

-- The Cassandra tasks no longer run inside a Docker container.
+- The {{ model.TechShortName }} tasks no longer run inside a Docker container.
 This removes the requirement that on Centos based distributions the service must be run as root.
-- Support for the automated provisioning of TLS artifacts to secure Cassandra communication.
+- Support for the automated provisioning of TLS artifacts to secure {{ model.TechShortName }} communication.
 - Automatic configuration of the system tables on initial deployment.
 - Support for `Zone` placement constraints in DC/OS 1.11.
 - Ability to pause a service pod for debugging and recovery purposes.

 ## Updates
 - Major improvements to the stability and performance of service orchestration.
-- The service now uses Cassandra v3.0.16.
+- The service now uses {{ model.TechShortName }} v3.0.16.
 - Upgrade JRE to 1.8u162.
 - The service now uses the Mesos V1 API.
 The service can be set back to the V0 API using the service property `service.mesos_api_version`.